FSA in Scotland

 The eatwell plate is not meant to represent the balance required in any one specific meal or over a particular timescale – rather it represents the overall balance of a healthy diet.

 Tuesday 1 February 2011

-Overall responsibility for the eatwell plate lies with the Department of Health in England.
+Overall responsibility for the eatwell plate lies with Public Health England.
 The eatwell plate image is subject to Crown copyright protection and details for its use can be found below.

 Wednesday 17 March 2010